sabinomaggi/freeciv-mac/README.md

 Community forum: [forum.freeciv.org](https://forum.freeciv.org/)

+---

-## Specific info for macOS
+## Specific information for Freeciv for macOS

 ### Releases for macOS

 Precompiled versions of Freeciv for macOS on ARM (Apple Silicon) processors, using either the GTK3 or SDL2 toolkits, are available in the [Releases](https://github.com/sabinomaggi/freeciv-mac/releases) section.

-To install, download your preferred `.zip` file, extract it, and drag the application icon into the `Applications` folder.
+To install Freeciv for macOS, download your preferred `.zip` file, extract it, and drag the application icon into the `Applications` folder.

 To remove Freeciv for macOS, first move the application to the `Trash` and then remove the hidden `.freeciv` folder from the user HOME directory, either by using the Terminal,
 ```